Security guard: Power of arrest

 Security Guards in Hong Kong do not have special powers of arrest above that of the ordinary citizen, i.e. citizen's arrest, also known locally as the "101 arrest power".
 The Section 101 in the Criminal Procedure Ordinance addresses that arrest of an offender by a private citizen is allowed in certain circumstances if the offender is attempting an arrestable offense.
 Once arrested, the suspect must be delivered to a police office as soon as possible.
 An arrestable offence is defined as any crime carrying a sentence of more than 12 months imprisonment.
 No security personnel are allowed to search other person, nor are they allowed to get personal information from other people, with the exception of some specific circumstances.

 Israel

 In Israel, almost all security guards carry a firearm, primarily to prevent terror attacks.
+The vast majority of them are Ex-military.
 Security guards are common: they perform entrance checks at shopping malls, transportation terminals, government and other office buildings, and many stores.
 Many locations with a high number of visitors, such as the Jerusalem Central Bus Station, employ X-ray machines to check passenger's bags; in other places, they are opened and visually inspected.
 Since 2009, private security guards companies as Mikud have also replaced official security forces at some checkpoints inside and on the border of the West Bank, as well as the crossings to Gaza.

+Security guards must complete mandatory training and hold a valid certificate to work, and must show this certificate when using their powers such as searching an individual or requiring ID.
+This training is carried out by private specially licensed institutions and supervised by the Israel Police or less commonly Shin Bet.
+If armed, they must, like all other citizens, carry a firearm license as well.
+The company employing the guard must also hold a permit, and if armed, a special general permit to store and use firearms.